Amanda Xu

 amandashoe

-I am a third-year CS Ph.D. student at UW-Madison advised by Aws Albarghouthi.
+I am a CS Ph.D. candidate at the University of Wisconsin-Madison advised by Aws Albarghouthi.
+I also work part-time at Google Quantum AI as a Student Researcher.
 I am broadly interested in programming languages and formal methods.
 My current research is at the intersection of programming languages and quantum computing.
-Check out our group's website to learn more about our work.
+My work is supported by a Cisco Systems Distinguished Graduate Fellowship.

 I received my B.S. in Computer Science from Cornell University in May 2020 and spent a year working at AWS as a software engineer.
 As an undergraduate, I had the privilege of working on Petr4 with Nate Foster.